json-schema-org/community/README.md

 Slack is not so great for long running ideas, plans, or discussions, a point of reference for decisions, keeping a log of progress.

-Using Github Discussions, we can collaborate on important decisons over a longer period of time and have a long standing point of reference
+Using Github Discussions, we can collaborate on important decisions over a longer period of time and have a long standing point of reference

 # Why not just use Github Issues?